ltgcgo/docs/src/ltgc/encryption.md

 </table></div>

 ## Hashing
 Recommended hashing algorithms are listed below.
-Order of each entry implies preference, however decisions must be also made with strength and availability in mind.
+While actual recommendations are marked in bold, order of each entry does not imply preference, and decisions must be also made with strength and availability in mind.

 ### Secret deriviation
 #### Argon2